-This post outlines 5 specific pieces of knowledge that you can use help each member understand and internalize their reasons for engaging with you.
+This post outlines 5 key insights that you can use help each member understand and internalize their reasons for engaging with you.

 Any health coach or care manager working with consumers today can tell you, it isn't easy to keep people engaged when it comes to health improvement programs.